Composable Sketches for Functions of Frequencies: Beyond the Worst Case: Universal Samples

-For $\Zipf[\alpha]$ frequencies ($\alpha\geq 1/2$), $\ell_p$ sampling with $p=1/\alpha$ is a universal emulator with (optimal) overhead $H_n$.
-Interestingly, for $\alpha \geq 1/2$, this is attained by $\ell_p$ sampling with $p\leq 2$, which has polylogarithmic size sketches.
+The sampling probabilities $\boldsymbol{q}$ are the same as in Lemma~\ref{MO:lemma}.
+As a result, we get that applying $\ell_{1/\alpha}$ sampling to the frequency vector $\boldsymbol{w}$ has universal emulation overhead of $H_n$. \end{proof} Interestingly, for $\alpha \geq 1/2$, universal emulation as in Lemma~\ref{lem:univ-zipf} is attained by $\ell_p$ sampling with $p\leq 2$, which can be implemented with polylogarithmic-size sketches.
 Note that we match here a different $\ell_p$ sample for each possible $\Zipf$ parameter $\alpha$ of the data frequencies.
 A sampling scheme that emulates $\ell_p$ sampling for a range $[p_1,p_2]$ of $p$ values with some overhead $h$ will be a universal emulator with overhead $h H_n$ for $\Zipf[\alpha]$ for $\alpha\in [1/p_2,1/p_1]$ (see Remark~\ref{multaccum:rem}).
 One such sampling scheme with polylogarithmic-size sketches was provided in \cite{CapSampling, MultiObjective}.
-The sample emulates all concave sublinear functions that include capping functions $f(w)=\min\{w,T\}$ for $T>0$ and low moments with $p\in [0,1]$ with $O(\log n)$ overhead.
+The sample emulates all concave sublinear functions, including capping functions $f(w)=\min\{w,T\}$ for $T>0$ and low moments with $p\in [0,1]$, with $O(\log n)$ overhead.